-These abnormal growths, also known as tumors, can form anywhere on the body.
-While some may be benign, a large number of them are malignant, which is the leading cause of cancer.
+These abnormal growths, also known as tumors, can form anywhere in the body.
+While some may be benign, many of them are malignant, which is the leading cause of cancer.
 Therefore, all types of cancer are called malignant neoplastic diseases.

-The malignant growths are of particular concern because they grow consistently and therefore tend to spread to other parts of the body.
+The malignant growths are of particular concern because they grow consistently and spread to other parts of the body.

-These neoplasms can destroy the healthy tissue around them and can grow slowly or rapidly, without adhering to the normal mechanisms of cell growth.
-In fact, they can metastasize or establish new tumors in other parts of the body through vascular growth .
+These neoplasms can destroy the healthy tissue around them and grow slowly or rapidly without adhering to the standard mechanisms of cell growth.
+Through vascular growth, they can metastasize or establish new tumors in other body parts.

 Some malignancies develop from benign tumors.
 Therefore, all tumors must be treated or at least controlled, even if they are benign.

 Although the neoplastic etiology is a study in progress, certain risk factors are known that can lead to the development of malignant neoplastic disease.
 These include:

 - Immune system disorders.

 - There are certain oncogenic viruses, such as human papillomavirus (HPV) and hepatitis B.

 Radiation and ultraviolet rays can induce pyrimidine dimers in DNA and, therefore, can cause skin cancers.
 On the other hand, other factors can trigger specific genetic mutations, which in turn can cause tissues to proliferate or multiply rapidly.